NooMinds/global-ai-standards/initial-standards-site/docs/personal-standard.md

 # Global AI Personal Standard

-Simple rules for individuals using AI tools safely and responsibly.
+Use AI tools safely as an individual.

-## What this covers
+## Outcomes
-- Privacy basics (what not to paste into AI tools)
+- Fewer mistakes and misuses
-- Fact-checking and disclosure
+- Respectful outputs
-- Personal data rights
+- Privacy protected

-## Start here
+## What you do (simple)
-- Don’t share private or sensitive info
+- Don’t paste sensitive or private info into AI tools
-- Double-check outputs before using them
+- Double-check outputs; disclose AI assistance where needed
 - If in doubt, ask a human reviewer